Reds vs. Cardinals Player Props Betting Odds

-You can wager on player prop bet odds for Paul Goldschmidt, Jonathan India and other players on the St. Louis Cardinals and Cincinnati Reds prior to their matchup at 6:40 PM ET on Wednesday at Great American Ball Park.
+Player prop betting options for Paul Goldschmidt, Jonathan India and others are available in the St. Louis Cardinals-Cincinnati Reds matchup at Great American Ball Park on Thursday, starting at 12:35 PM ET.

 Bet on this matchup or its props with DraftKings!